mkgs210/batch_fish_speech/README.md

 A **Fish Speech fork** with enhanced batch inference for efficient speech generation.

+Batch inference allows you generate multiple audio at once instead of one by one.
+This makes the process much faster and saves time.
+To use batch inference, set up your reference audio file and texts, and configure generation settings as shown in the usage section below.

 ## 🚀 Features

 - **Batch Processing**: Handles multiple texts at once for faster inference